fluidself/fluidself.org/_books/psychology/the-happiness-advantage.md

 Even a rote or routine task can be meaningful if you find a good reason to be invested.
 You feel productive at the end of the day.
 You showed people you were smart or efficient.
 You made life easier for a client or customer.
 You improved your skill set.
 You learned from a mistake.

-**PRINCIPLE #3 THE TETRIS EFFECT**
+### PRINCIPLE #3 THE TETRIS EFFECT

 Constantly scanning the world for the negative comes with a great cost.
 It undercuts our creativity, raises our stress levels, and lowers our motivation and ability to accomplish goals.
-The good news is that we can also train our brains to scan for the positive--for the possibilities dormant in every situation.
+The good news is that we can also train our brains to scan for the positive—for the possibilities dormant in every situation.
 The goal of a Positive Tetris Effect: Instead of creating a cognitive pattern that looks for negatives and blocks success, it trains our brains to scan the world for the opportunities and ideas that allow our success rate to grow.

 When our brains constantly scan for and focus on the positive, we profit from three of the most important tools available to us: happiness, gratitude, and optimism.